isravanram/gen-ai-apps/README.md

-🧠 GenAI Hands-on Projects & LangChain Applications Welcome to a collection of practical Generative AI applications and notebooks demonstrating modern techniques and tools in AI/ML, with a strong focus on LLMs, LangChain, RAG, multi-agent systems, vector databases, and production-level architectures.
+# 🧠 GenAI Hands-on Projects & LangChain Applications

+Welcome to a collection of **practical Generative AI applications and notebooks** demonstrating modern techniques and tools in AI/ML, with a strong focus on:
-This repository showcases my hands-on experience in building end-to-end systems for:

-AI chatbots with memory

-Document summarizers

-Knowledge-based search with RAG
+- LLMs (Open-source + Paid)
+- LangChain agents and chains
+- Retrieval-Augmented Generation (RAG)

-Multi-agent coordination with CrewAI
+- Multi-agent systems using CrewAI

-LLM inference using NVIDIA NIM and Hugging Face endpoints

-Graph-based semantic search using Graph Query Language (GQL)

-Integration with both open-source and commercial models (OpenAI, Cohere, Anthropic, etc.)
+- Document summarization
+- Graph query and semantic search
+- NVIDIA NIM for high-performance inference

+---

+## 📂 Repository Structure